allebone/help.omni.af.mil/docs/PEX/StanEval.md

 * Overdue or Failed evaluations place personnel in NoGo state \(Red Ball\).
 In NoGo, persons with overdue or failed evaluations display NoGo/red instead of caution/yellow .
 * Show personnel with missing qualifications as Caution \(Yellow Ball\).
 In NoGo, persons with MDS/CP qualifications in [Setup > Personnel > Quals]() and no corresponding qualification in SEM will display caution/yellow.
 >!!! note "Note"
->     If “Overdue or Failed evaluations place personnel in NoGo state” is checked, “Show personnel with missing qualifications” switches from Caution \(Yellow Ball\) to NoGo state \(Red Ball\).
+>     If “Overdue or Failed evaluations place personnel in "NoGo state” is checked, “Show personnel with missing qualifications” switches from Caution \(Yellow Ball\) to NoGo state \(Red Ball\).
 * Show qualifications within 30 days of expiration as Caution \(Yellow ball\).
 In NoGo, persons with qualifications that expire within thirty days will show yellow.
 If on a wavier, NoGo uses the wavier expiration date.
 * Use the Failed Requisite Exam preference.
 Go/No-Go shows No-Go \(red\) or Caution \(yellow\), as selected with the radio buttons, for failed requisite exams.
 If unchecked, Go/No-Go shows green.
 >!!! caution "Caution"